gruyaume/goops/README.md

 - **Reliability**: Our top priority is building predictable and robust charms.
 - **Simplicity**: `goops` serves as a minimal, one-to-one mapping between Juju concepts and Go constructs.
 It is not a framework; it does not impose charm design patterns.

+### Unit Testing

+[`goopstest`](goopstest/README.md) is a unit testing framework for `goops` charms.
+It allows you to simulate Juju environments and test your charm logic without needing a live Juju controller.

 ### Juju compatibility

 `goops` is compatible with Juju 3.6 and later.